yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/user-list-people.md

 ## Permissions

 Choose one of the following least privileged permissions to call this method.
 If necessary, you can consider other possible permissions that have a higher privilege.
-Delegated permissions for personal Microsoft accounts are not supported for this method.
 For more information, see [User permissions](/graph/permissions-reference#user-permissions).

 | Permission type | Least privileged permission | Other possible permissions |
 |:--------------- |:---------------------------- |:-------------------------- |